its-ammu/its-ammu/README.md

 - 🎓 I’m currently doing BE CSE - Third year
 - 📝 Learning new things has always been my passion
 - 📫 Reach me at amuthavarsnirajkumar@gmail.com
-- 👩 I would quote myself to be *"Someone who has a sense of direction and once I set my mind I will strive to achieve it"*

 ## Projects